DEV10 - Delivering high quality housing

 Housing development should be of a high quality in terms of its design and resilience, and provide adequate space to achieve good living standards.
 The following provisions will apply:

-i.
-Provides adequate communal space for residents including sufficient space to accommodate cooking, dining, bathroom and toilet facilities.
+- Provides adequate communal space for future residents including sufficient space to accommodate cooking, dining, bathroom and toilet facilities.

-iii.
-Will be adequately managed in perpetuity including external maintenance and upkeep of the building and curtilage.
+- Will be adequately managed, including external maintenance and upkeep of the building and curtilage.

 - Does not lead to levels of activity that cause excessive noise and disturbance to other residents in the locality.

 - Incorporates adequate refuse provision and facilitates bin container storage that will not have a detrimental effect on the mobility of pedestrians or vehicles.

 - Is located within walking and cycling distance of local services and infrastructure.

 - Provides for levels of on-street parking that can be reasonably accommodated, and sufficient and secure on site cycle storage for residents.